opensearch-project/documentation-website/_ml-commons-plugin/api.md

 ## Train and Predict

 Use to train and then immediately predict against the same training data set.
-Can only be used with synchronous models and the kmeans algorithm.
+Can only be used with synchronous models and the following algorithms:

+- BATCH_RCF
+- FIT_RCF
+- kmeans

 ### Example: Train and predict with Indexed data